Temperature anomaly (K; relative to 1971-2000) - Land: latitudes between 20S and 20N - NOAA - Monthly

 This series is part of the dataset: Temperature anomalies by latitude (NOAA)

 Download Full Dataset (.xlsx)Latest updates.
-In land locations at latitudes between 20 degrees South and 20 degrees North, the temperature anomaly relative to the 1971-2000 average was 0.49 degrees Kelvin in August 2025, versus 0.50 in July 2025.
+In land locations at latitudes between 20 degrees South and 20 degrees North, the temperature anomaly relative to the 1971-2000 average stood at 0.49 degrees Kelvin in August 2025, compared to 0.50 in July 2025.

 History.
-Have a look at some statistics computed on the whole sample: the anomaly had a mean value of -0.25 degrees Kelvin; it registered a minimum of -1.26 in March 1917; it reached its maximum of 1.16 in February 2024.
+Here's a peek at a few statistics calculated on the whole sample: the anomaly reached a trough of -1.26 degrees Kelvin in March 1917; it attained a maximum of 1.16 in February 2024; it had a mean of -0.25.

 Latest values